harrand/harrand.github.io/content/projects.md

 ---

+# The Chimera of Gold
 {{< image src="/chimera_banner.png" alt="Chimera of Gold" style="border-radius: 8px; width: 2%; display: inline;" >}}
-The Chimera of Gold (2018)
-\
-Language: C#
+Unity Game, 2018, Language: C#

 The Chimera of Gold was a group-project at university where we created a 3D board-game in Unity.
+I was the group leader.
 It is based off of the ancient Indian game known as Pachisi.

+It is a mountain-climbing board game for 2-5 players.
+Each player starts with 5 pawns at different camps at the base of the mountain.
+Your turn begins with a dice roll, which decides the number of tiles you can move at once.

+Obstacles stand in your way.
+You can get past them by rolling the dice to move exactly onto its tile.
+Once you do this, you can move the obstacle to almost anywhere on the map.
+Isolate the obstacle to clear your path, or go out of your way to place them in the path of your opponents!
+If you land on the same tile as an opponents pawn, you send that pawn back to its base camp.
+You can also do this to your own pawns, so take care!

+There is a golden tile at the summit of the mountain.
+A player wins when all five of their pawns reach the golden tile.

 [{{< image src="/gh.svg" alt="Github Repository" style="border-radius: 8px; width: 2%; display: inline;" >}}](https://github.com/Harrand/The_Chimera_of_Gold)